Lifestyle SequencingA New Kind Of Lifestyle Data Science

 Wellness professionals access more detailed lifestyle reports that show personal lifestyle answers, inflammatory risk levels and risk scores for each assessment.
 All lifestyle report pages are displayed at anonymous encrypted URL’s which only the wellness provider can connect to a specific client by using their unique ID.

 Dr. K Steven Whiting, PhD Biochemistry and Founder of the Institue of Nutritional Science in San Diego for early input into our screening methodology.

-A Big Thank You! to Ami Mac M.D., Director of Translational Medicine at Stanford for the many hours you contributed in meetings, phone calls, text messages and Zoom meetings.
+A Big Thank You! to Ami Mac M.D., Director of Translational Medicine at Stanford for the many hours you contributed in f2f discussions, phone calls, text messages and Zoom meetings.

-We appreciate all of the professional scientific health support, input and advice which has helped to make this project a reality.
+We appreciate all of the professional scientific health support, input and advice which has brought this project to life.